3. Program Your Victory Celebration

 Program the Scratch cat's victory celebration.

-- Remix the project.
+- Open the starter project.

 - Program the Scratch cat's victory celebration.